GenosixGD/random-scripts/README.md

 ### sticker-scrape.py
 Downloads stickers (stamps) from some PJSK fan website.
-Only downloads the ones with characters
+Only downloads the ones with characters, might take a while